30/06/2025

 While students are invited to put their skills and knowledge to the test, they also come away from the program with a new awareness of the world, the challenges we face, and how simple it can be to find happiness even in unexpected places with few material comforts.

-Both Fernando and Alessio admired the good humor and eagerness to learn on the part of their new Ghanaian friends.
-Fernando certainly took a lot from what he saw and learned, commenting, “I learned that providing people with education and opportunity goes a long way in helping them develop, especially the education part.”
+Visiting Ghana has been a staple on the Master in Finance for various years.
+Previous students Fernando Miranda and Alessio Montella took a lot from what they saw and learned, with Fernando commenting, “I learned that providing people with education and opportunity goes a long way in helping them develop, especially the education part.”
 He pointed out that several clients mentioned that their favorite part of the initiative is the lessons each microfinance organization offers every time they deliver money to the clients.
 This is an opportunity for everybody to learn.

 Absorbing the country through these personal interactions will enrich students’ experiences as well as help them forge connections with their classmates and local people.